Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Method

 \subsection{Properties and Limiting Behavior}

-The update~\eqref{eq:stochastic-attention-expanded} is controlled by two parameters, the inverse temperature $\beta$ and the step size $\alpha$, that together determine where the sampler sits on a spectrum from exact retrieval to open-ended generation.

-When $\beta\to\infty$ and the noise vanishes, the softmax sharpens to a hard $\arg\max$ and the update reduces to deterministic retrieval of the nearest stored memory (\emph{hard attention}).
-At finite $\beta$ with zero noise, the update yields the standard softmax-weighted average familiar from transformers (\emph{soft attention}).
-When $\beta$ is finite and noise is present, the sampler generates states that fluctuate around stored memories, producing novel patterns shaped by the memory geometry (\emph{stochastic attention}).
-As $\beta\to 0$, the Boltzmann distribution flattens and sampling becomes noise-dominated.
-The step size $\alpha\in(0,1)$ controls discretization fidelity: smaller $\alpha$ reduces ULA bias~\cite{durmusNonasymptoticAnalysisUnadjusted2017} at the cost of slower mixing, while larger $\alpha$ accelerates exploration but increases discretization error.
+When $\beta\to\infty$ and noise vanishes, the softmax sharpens to $\arg\max$ and the update reduces to deterministic retrieval (\emph{hard attention}).
+At finite $\beta$ with zero noise, it yields the standard softmax-weighted average (\emph{soft attention}).
+With finite $\beta$ and noise, the sampler generates novel patterns shaped by the memory geometry (\emph{stochastic attention}).
+The step size $\alpha\in(0,1)$ controls discretization fidelity versus mixing speed.

-Beyond these limiting behaviors, the sampler inherits concrete guarantees from the analytic structure of the Hopfield energy.
-Because the gradient $\nabla E(\boldsymbol{\xi})=\boldsymbol{\xi}-\mathbf{T}(\boldsymbol{\xi})$ is computed exactly by a single attention operation, the score function $\nabla\log p_\beta = \beta(\mathbf{T}-\boldsymbol{\xi})$ is known in closed form; no auxiliary score network is needed.
-The following proposition (proved in Appendix~\ref{app:proof-regularity}) makes the regularity conditions from Section~3 explicit.
+The score function $\nabla\log p_\beta = \beta(\mathbf{T}-\boldsymbol{\xi})$ is known in closed form from a single attention operation; no auxiliary network is needed.
+The following proposition (proved in Appendix~\ref{app:proof-regularity}) makes the regularity conditions explicit.

 \begin{proposition} Let $\sigma_{\max}=\|\mathbf{X}\|_{\mathrm{op}}$ denote the largest singular value of the memory matrix.
 The modern Hopfield energy~\eqref{eq:modern-hopfield-energy} has Lipschitz-continuous gradient with constant $L = 1 + \beta\sigma_{\max}^{2}/2$ and satisfies the dissipativity condition $\langle \nabla E(\boldsymbol{\xi}),\boldsymbol{\xi}\rangle \ge \|\boldsymbol{\xi}\|_2^2/2 - M^2/2$ for all $\boldsymbol{\xi}\in\mathbb{R}^d$. \end{proposition}